chaoyufeng93/CvT-Transformer/Result on CIFAR 10/result_1/hyper-parameter.md

 This model is learning from scratch.
-The hyper-parameter is as same as CvT-13
+The parameter setting is as same as CvT-13

 the image is resized as 80 * 80